shabnam-b/EMNLP_GrammaticalErrorCorrection/README.md

 This page contains scripts for the final project of the EMNLP class - Spring 2020

-The data directory contains a small sample of the data in the required format.
-In the model directory, you can find the scripts for each model separately.
+The [data](data/) directory contains a small sample of the data in the required format.
+In the [models](models/) directory, you can find the scripts for each model separately.
 In what follows, we will explain how to run each model.

 ## LM